G-Pasko/Corsework-CSE-13-/hw1/DESIGN.md

 Psuedocode:

 prompt number of players

 check if number of players is in bound
-	if yes: continue with user input as players if no: continue with 2 as players
+	if yes: continue with user input as players if no: continue with 2 as players create array for player scores initialize player index at 0 while x (player index) is <= num of players +1 prompt player x to roll
+	use cases to determine allocation of points and whos turn is next (by incrimenting x) break if playerx's score is >=100